The Pros and Cons of Shower Wall Panels vs. Ceramic Tile

 With the laminate shower wall panels, you can use common woodworking equipment like a jig saw or circular saw (or track saw if you’ve got it).

 Bottom line – if you want less mess stay away from ceramic tile and the dust and cement-like adhesives which come with it.
+And if you want to make your life R-E-A-L easy – get rid of grout for the wall panels AND the shower floor pan with a grout free shower replacement kit.

 (Advantage #4 of wall panels) Shower wall panels fit today’s crazy, busy lifestyle